jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 measure of his destiny on earth, the innate excellence of his reality, must all be manifested in this promised Day of God.
 (G CLXII)

+My creatures are even as the fish of the deep.
+Their life dependeth upon the water, and yet they remain unaware of that which, by the grace of an omniscient and omnipotent Lord, sustaineth their very existence.
+Indeed, their heedlessness is such that were they asked concerning the water and its properties, they would prove entirely ignorant.
+(SLH SH)

+It is indeed in Our power to take up a handful of dust and to adorn it with the vesture of Our Names.
+This, however, would be but a sign of our favour, and not an indication of any merit it may have inherently possessed.
+Thus hath it been revealed in truth by Him Who is the Sovereign Revealer, the All-Knowing.
+Consider the Black Stone,(11) which God hath made a point whereunto all men turn in adoration.
+Hath this bounty been conferred upon it by virtue of its innate excellence?
+Nay, by Mine own Self!
+(SLH SH 90)

 GENERAL PURPOSE GRIEF